 Professors.
 Research shows that students who interact with their professors one-on-one, tend to have a stronger commitment to class attendance, feel more comfortable asking for additional help, and are less reluctant to ask for special considerations when absences cannot be prevented.
 Has your student met with their professors yet?

 Writing Center.
 If your student is struggling with putting finishing touches on a writing assignment, or does not know where to begin, there is a place where any student can get help with any writing assignment for any class, practically any time.
-The Writing Center located on the 2nd floor of the Valley Library in fall 2017.
+The NEW Undergrad Writing Studio will be located on the 2nd floor of the Valley Library in fall 2017.
 It is staffed by trained writing tutors, and is a very valuable resource for many students.
-Appointments are recommended, especially during high need times.
+No appointments are necessary.

 Academic coaching.
 If your student needed individual help getting in shape, you might suggest a personal fitness trainer.
 Why not a personal academic coach?
 The Academic Success Center employs trained para-professional academic coaches who work, by appointment, with any student to improve their academic performance.
 Common topics include time management, study skills, test preparation, or procrastination.
 If your student seems to need more structure, or stronger study skills, suggest they visit the Academic Success Center in Waldo 125.